top of page

 natalie siu-mitton, MACP (she/her) - registered provisional psychologist & registered dietitian

-Natalie provides counselling to children (ages 10+), youth, and adults.
-Her areas of interest include life transitions, health psychology, chronic pain, identity development, disordered eating and intuitive eating, women’s health issues, acculturative stress, trauma (big T and little t), grief and loss.
+Natalie provides counselling to youth (14+) and adults.
+Areas she is passionate about supporting others in include biculturalism, life transitions, health psychology, chronic pain, neurodiversity, disordered eating, eating differences, intuitive eating, women’s health issues, trauma, grief and loss.

 Have questions?
 Email Natalie.